microsoft/MixedRealityToolkit-Unity/Feature_Contribution_Process.md

 * Interfaces
 * Configuration profiles
 * Event data

-And other components required by the the Mixed Reality Toolkit's core framework.

 > If needed, the architectural document can be updated to align with any changes to the implementation.